m-emre-yalcin/m-emre-yalcin.github.io/README.md

 - Business Development
 - Investment

-### Languages I've used in the collage
+### Languages I've used in the college

 - C++, Java, Ptyhon, R, Javascript

 ## [About Me](#about-me)

-- I was born in Istanbul in 27 February 1999.
+I was born in Istanbul in 27 February 1999.

-- I am living on the European side of Istanbul.
+I am living on the European side of Istanbul.

-- I am a little bit of a short guy with long hair.
+I am a little bit of a short guy with long hair.

-- I am a student at the Dogus University 3rh grade.
+I am a student at the Dogus University 3rh grade.

-- I always worked all through my college life.
+I always worked all through my college life.

-- I am a little bit of an introverted person.
+I am a little bit of an introverted person.

-- I usually spare my time with my gigs or side projects.
+I usually spare my time with my gigs or side projects.

-- I like riding a motorcycle.
+I like riding a motorcycle.

-- I like trying to learn or produce new thoughts.
+I like trying to learn or produce new thoughts.

-- I like playing electro guitar but I am terrible at it.
+I like playing electro guitar but I am terrible at it.

-- Nowadays I am so bored with my life and hoping to change that.
+Nowadays I am so bored with my life and hoping to change that.

+My English is not perfect, but I believe it's decent for communication.

 ### Education